ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 ## Practical Tips for Success
 - **Start Small**: Build a minimum viable product (MVP) first—e.g., a basic alert app—then add features.
-- **Leverage GDSC Support**: Ask your mentor for code reviews or debugging help during GDSC sessions.
+- **Leverage GDGoC Support**: Ask your mentor for code reviews or debugging help during GDGoC sessions.
 - **Use Local Context**: In Pakistan, test with rural users (e.g., Punjab farmers for SDG 4) to ensure relevance.
-- **Time Management**: Allocate 2 weeks (March 15-28, 2025) for building and 1 week for testing.
+- **Time Management**: Allocate 2 weeks for building and 1 week for testing.
 - **Document Progress**: Share weekly updates on GitHub or WhatsApp to keep your team aligned.

 ## Challenges to Watch For